 Luscious chocolate-dipped morsels are always a hit, as a gift or a take-along party treat.
 The dipping always goes faster, and is more fun, when more hands get involved.
 So, grab your aprons and dip right in.

-- Line a baking sheet with waxed paper and set it on the table by the melted coating.
+Line a baking sheet with parchment or waxed paper and set it on the table by the melted coating.

-- Let the coated dippers dry, uncovered, on the waxed paper at room temperature.
+Let the coated dippers dry, uncovered, on the parchment or waxed paper at room temperature.
 If you like, drizzle or dip the dried, coated dippers with additional coating of a different color.
 Serve coated fresh fruits the same day they are dipped.

 Cover and store your dipped treasures, other than dipped fresh fruit, in a cool, dry place for up to 1 week.